Incorporate this Ironman Triathlon negative-split strategy for the best possible race result.

 5) Have your best possible Finish time: You may be doing your first, third or seventh Ironman, but adopting this much wiser way of tackling the Ironman might well be the answer to having your best possible Ironman finish time result.

-**Just a reminder……I used Ironman Canada as an example but using a negative-split strategy will work for any Ironman Triathlon in the world.
+**Just a reminder……I used Ironman Canada as an example for the swim but using a negative-split strategy will work for any Ironman Triathlon in the world.
 All you have to do is be sure and start out easy and within your ability and control your own race from the minute the race starts.
 You can decide by looking at the course maps of your particular Ironman exactly where you might begin to pick up the pace in the swim, bike, and run.